jeremyreeder/thesafehouse.info/articles/Transfer_Students/index.md

 transferring the combination 90 degrees counterclockwise.

-It works, but I advise against this method It's not very complicated, but it's more complicated than it needs to be I find it surprisingly easy to mix up whether I should be adding or subtracting The same mistake has been made by other good safecrackers, both on the job and in published works This simple mistake can waste a lot of time, so I favor the non-mathematical approach.
+It works, but I advise against this method It's not very complicated, but it's more complicated than it needs to be.
+I find it surprisingly easy to mix up whether I should be adding or subtracting.
+The same mistake has been made by other good safecrackers, both on the job and in published works.
+This simple mistake can waste a lot of time, so I favor the non-mathematical approach.